 Points earned with the card go towards the Scorecard Rewards program, which fulfills rewards.
 Your points can be used towards travel experiences including cruises, hotels, or car rental certificates, merchandise available in their catalog, or can be redeemed for cash back.
 While your points value may vary for awards, cash back rewards are valued at one cent per point.

 - Strong bonus categories.
-The bonus categories offered by the Odyssey™ Rewards World Elite MasterCard® are comparable to other major rewards cards, because it offers three points per dollar spent on travel and two points pers dollar spent on dining.
+The bonus categories offered by the Odyssey™ Rewards World Elite MasterCard® from First Tech FCU are comparable to other major rewards cards, because you Earn 3 Rewards Points for every $1 spent on travel; 2 Rewards Points for every $1 spent on dining; 1 Reward Point for every $1 spent on all other purchases.
 This gives it strong value with better terms for the cardholder.

 - Flexible rewards options.
-Like other programs, points earned on the Odyssey™ Rewards card can be used toward several different awards.
+Like other programs, points earned on the Odyssey™ Rewards World Elite MasterCard® from First Tech FCU can be used toward several different awards.
 Airfare, cruises, hotel certificates and car rental certificates are all available when you use your points and miles.

 - Lower annual fee and APR than other cards.
 Credit unions often offer better terms to cardholders than banks, and this card is no exception.
 The APR may be lower on balances held on the card, and the annual fee is at least $20 less than other comparable cards.